-In Windows Vista, 7 and 8, you need to provide administrator permission next.
+In Windows Vista and newer, you need to provide administrator permission next.
 Click Continue.

 The compression process might take from 5 minutes to an hour, depending on how many files and subfolders there are.
-After the progress dialog disappears, you'll notice that the Documents and Settings / Users folder is now blue (if the Show encrypted or compressed NTFS files in color setting is enabled in Windows Explorer settings).
+After the progress dialog disappears, you'll notice that the Documents and Settings / Users folder is now blue (if the Show encrypted or compressed NTFS files in color setting is enabled in Folder options).
 This indicates that the item is compressed using NTFS compression.